learn-german-reading-2

 “Die Reise seines Lebens” was written specifically for beginning German students and is designed to allow the reader to follow the narrative without a dictionary.

 In this book, a boy named Karl Schmidt travels to Germany but witnesses a theft!
-This creates quite the interesting plot to follow as he tries to deal with the sticky situation.
+This creates quite an interesting plot to follow as he tries to deal with the sticky situation.

-The story is interesting and helps motivate the reader to finish and actually learn the contents.
+The story is interesting and helps motivate the reader to keep reading while learning from the content.
 It’s also extraordinarily beneficial that it was designed for language learners because the vocabulary and sentence structure are optimized for your understanding.

 As with the other children’s books we’ve looked at, “Maxi Hund und Geduld” offers variety, easy syntax and popular vocabulary.